expressjs/expressjs.com/_includes/readmes/multer.md

 `parts` | For multipart forms, the max number of parts (fields + files) | Infinity `headerPairs` | For multipart forms, the max number of header key=>value pairs to parse | 2000

-Specifying the limits can help protect your site against denial of service (DoS) attacks.
+Specifying the limits can help protect your site against denial-of-service (DoS) attacks.

 ### `fileFilter`